edeink/inkwell/.trae/rules/project_rules.md

 - Always update `README.md` if high-level setup changes.
 - Add JSDoc comments to all public APIs in `src/core`.
 - If a new feature is added, create a corresponding doc in `docs/`.

+## 5. Comments Requirements

+1. The generated code should include reasonable comments
+2. All comments must be written in Chinese